64bitpandas/dotfiles/README.md

 ### Compton
 My config file is at `.config/compton.conf`.
 The main change I made is to set custom window opacities based on the window name.
 If you would like to add more blurry windows, use `xprop` to discover the window name or class and add it to the `opacity-rule` list.

-### Qtile
-**Layouts:** I've enabled three layouts, but you can easily change this in `.config/qtile/config.py`.
-Press Super-Tab to switch between layouts.
- - **Max:** Standard fullscreen layout where only one window will show at a time.
-Press Super+J/K to cycle windows.
- - **MonadTall:** One large window on the left half of the screen; all the other windows are equally sized on the right half.
- - **MonadTall:** One large window on the top half of the screen; all the other windows are equally sized on the bottom half.

-**Autostart:** Scripts that run on startup are found in `.config/qtile/autostart.sh`.

-**Windows:** I've switched away from the default asdfuiop scheme in favor of number keys (12345).
-Press Super-(number) to switch to that desktop, or Super-Shift-(number) to send the current tab to that desktop.

 ### Bash
 On startup, bash runs `pfetch` and refreshes the wal color scheme.
 Pressing the up arrow will use history completion rather than the default behavior.
 The font I use is IBM Plex Mono.
-(TODO)

 ### Vim
 My vimrc is a modified version of [Ultimate Vimrc](https://github.com/amix/vimrc).
-(TODO)

-### Firefox
-For Firefox, I use [this CSS mod](https://github.com/datguypiko/Firefox-Mod) along with [Humble new tab page](https://addons.mozilla.org/en-US/firefox/addon/humble-new-tab/) and [this tab page theme](https://github.com/akshat46/FlyingFox).

 ### Spotify
 My Spotify config uses [Spicetify](https://github.com/khanhas/spicetify-cli) for custom theming.
 For colors, I use wal-defined system colors, and for custom CSS I use a modified version of [Gradianto](https://github.com/morpheusthewhite/spicetify-themes/tree/master/Gradianto).

 ### Aether
-To be added later!
+I use [this wallpaper](wallpapers/lightdm-wallpaper.jpg) with the LightDM Aether theme.

 ## Installation Guide